South-Haruna-Institute-of-Technology/nightx_shit/README.md

 Our modica even pasted legendware to make a legit version of heverhit, but it was >>[ezcrked](https://twitter.com/M3351AN/status/1610679877526749186) in just one day

+Interlude: When M3351AN gave the above video, Mr. Liu initially thought that Moxxie leaked the dll file to M3351AN, because M3351AN and Moxxie had known each other before.

 ## pasta
 Our cracker @M3351AN discovered that this scam cheat even uses http to download dll files 😅 What’s even more hilarious is that we later discovered that [heverhit was using a C# loader](https://twitter.com/M3351AN/status/1610725657683824640) pasted from GitHub.